Siloft/siloft-networking/README.md

 The list below indicates which future improvements are planned.
 This does not mean they will be implemented.

-1. Implement a protocol decoder upon received message.
-2. Drop client connections which did not finished the SSL Handshake in time.
+1. Drop client connections which did not finished the SSL Handshake in time.
-3. Improve error handling to give better indications of failures.
+2. Improve error handling to give better indications of failures.

 ## <a name='license'>License</a>